lynskey08/project-template/README.md

 ```

 ## Queries
-1.Find the political party that has the biggest number of female candidates.
+1.Find the political party that has the highest number of female candidates.
-2.Find the political party that has the biggest number of elected female candidates.
+2.Find the political party that has the highest number of elected female candidates.
 3.Find the party with the lowest number of candidates

 #### Query One
-This query retreives the candidates that are a member of a party,that are female
+This query retreives the candidates that are a member of a party and are female,
 and must return the party that has the highest number of female candidates.
 ```cypher
 MATCH (n:Candidates)-[:MEMBER_OF]->(p:Party)